Pasadena Homes & Real Estate

 Pasadena Real Estate Market

-When looking to buy a home in Pasadena, California, the median listing price is in the upper $900's for single-family homes, while home prices for condominiums run from the upper $300's to the low $800's and higher.
+When buyers seek to purchase real estate in the Pasadena, California housing market, they'll find the median listing price is in the upper $900's for single-family houses, while home prices for condominium properties run from the upper $300's to the low $800's and higher.
 On average, single-family homes of all architectural designs and sizes range from the mid $500's to more than $11 million.
 Choose from Craftsman homes in neighborhoods like the historic Highlands and bungalows or apartments in Garfield Heights.
 Looking to buy a home in a National Register or Landmark Historic District?
 Pasadena has more than two dozen.

-While Pasadena is known for its distinctive Craftsman homes, other architectural styles can be found.
+While Pasadena neighborhoods are known for their distinctive Craftsman homes, other architectural styles can be found on the market as well.
 The community boasts beautiful Victorians, quaint cottages, sleek contemporary modern constructions, and both Prairie- and Revival-style architecture.
 Famous architects that have designed homes in Pasadena include Charles and Henry Greene, designers of the historic Gamble House.

 Pasadena Community Amenities

 Community amenities in Pasadena are numerous, from spacious city parks to nearby hiking trails, golf courses, museums, entertainment venues, and places to shop and dine.
-Old Town, the city’s original business district is a pedestrian-friendly area with restaurants, cafes, and boutique shopping.
+The who tour the area will discover Old Town, the city’s original business district is a pedestrian-friendly area with restaurants, cafes, and boutique shopping.
 Old Town also is home to the Norton Simon Museum and the Pasadena City Hall.
 Pasadena also is home to the Huntington Library, the Tournament of Roses Parade, and the Rose Bowl Stadium.
 There are 25 parks and gardens including the sprawling Villa-Parke on East Villa Street and the Vina Vieja Park on East Orange Boulevard that has designated dog areas.

-Pasadena residents enjoy easy access to Interstate 5 and Interstates 210/Foothill Freeway and 710 run through the city.
+Residents living in Pasadena enjoy easy access to Interstate 5 and Interstates 210/Foothill Freeway and 710 run through the city.
 It’s about 12 miles to downtown Burbank and 16 miles to the Bob Hope Airport (BUR) located in Burbank.
 The Los Angeles International Airport (LAX) is approximately 30 miles from Pasadena.
 The Eaton Canyon Falls are north of the city and a popular destination for hikers.

 Pasadena Neighborhood Highlights

-- Median residential list prices in the upper $900’s
+- Median residential listing prices in the upper $900’s

 - Must-see Craftsman homes and Revival styles